 Osaka began to cry - a heart-wrenching moment which was hard to watch.

-That's when Williams, 16 years older than her opponent, intervened as her maternal instinct kicked in.
+That's when Williams, 16 years older than her opponent, intervened as her human and maternal instinct kicked in.

 "Let's not boo any more," she pleaded.
 "Congratulations Naomi.
 No more booing."